ajpnicol/jonar-sass/bower_components/fullpage/README.md

 - `navigationPosition`: (default `none`) It can be set to `left` or `right` and defines which position the navigation bar will be shown (if using one).

 - `navigationTooltips`: (default []) Defines the tooltips to show for the navigation circles in case they are being used.
 Example: `navigationTooltips: ['firstSlide', 'secondSlide']`.

+- `showActiveTooltip`: (default `false`) Shows a persistent tooltip for the actively viewed section in the vertical navigation.

 - `slidesNavigation`: (default `false`) If set to `true` it will show a navigation bar made up of small circles for each landscape slider on the site.